Greatest Hits (Avril Lavigne album): Background

 On May 10, 2024, Lavigne announced her plans to release a greatest hits album.
 On the same day, she posted on social media, stating, "Can't do a greatest hits tour without a greatest hits album", and revealed the album cover, track listing and release date.
 The album is intended to accompany her eighth concert tour, the Greatest Hits Tour, which commences on May 22, 2024, in Vancouver.
 The album features 20 songs spanning Lavigne's career, and it includes contributions from Yungblud, Machine Gun Kelly, and Blackbear.
 Greatest Hits is available on 12" vinyl, CD, and digital formats.
 The physical formats will feature album packaging with new photographs and a "personal note from [Lavigne] to her fans".

 Coinciding with the release of Greatest Hits, Lavigne received several multi-platinum awards from the Recording Industry Association of America (RIAA) for several of her songs in the United States, which are also the first four tracks featured on the compilation.
 Lavigne earned a three-times platinum certification (3 million) for "Sk8er Boi".
 "Girlfriend", notably, has received a seven-times platinum award, signifying 7 million in US units (downloads and streaming equivalents).
 Lavigne also earned four-times platinum awards (4 million) for "What the Hell" and "Complicated".
 Throughout the release day, new certifications were awarded for other songs included on the album, including: two-times platinum for "My Happy Ending" and "Here's to Never Growing Up" and "When You're Gone", and platinum for "Smile".
-These new certifications joined her previously awarded platinum singles, which are also featured on the album, including "I'm with You", "Keep Holding On", and "Head Above Water".
+These new certifications joined her previously awarded Platinum singles, which are also featured on the album, including "I'm with You", "Keep Holding On", and "Head Above Water".

+Some other songs are also certified but were not updated in conjunction with the album’s release.
+These include gold certifications for “Nobody’s Home” (March 29, 2005), “Don’t Tell Me” (October 25, 2004), and “Losing My Grip” (September 22, 2003).
+These certifications were awarded before the digital and streaming era, when downloads and on-demand streams began to count toward RIAA certification thresholds.
+Therefore, these songs achieved their certifications almost entirely through physical single sales, highlighting the strong commercial performance of Lavigne’s early releases in a period when industry metrics were more restrictive.